 AUP: UNH Acceptable Use Policy

 This policy informs users of UNH technological resources about certain privacy and security issues related to their use.
 The policy applies to access and use of UNH owned or operated technological resources by any person inside or outside the academic community.
-All UNH IT service providers and service consumers should familiarize themselves with the information provided in the UNH OLPM, Section F, Subsection 4.
+UNH IT service providers and consumers should familiarize themselves with the information provided in the UNH OLPM, Section F, Subsection 4.
 Privacy and Security of Technological Resources.

 UNH Policy on Changing and Terminating Accounts